This article was originally published on 7 Mar 2018, and has since been updated ready for the 2023 application window.

 2. The NZ system

-The academic year in NZ starts in November (rather than August as in the UK).
-It is possible to start work in August i.e. as soon as you finish F2, although a many people start in November.
-This means you can do NZ as just an F3 – work for 9 months (November to following August) or 12 months (August to August); returning to the UK for interviews and then again to start training.
-Others take an F3 and F4; working November to November and return to the UK ahead of interview season in their F4 year (or for February starts).
+The academic year in NZ starts in January/February (rather than August as in the UK).
+It is possible to start work in August i.e. as soon as you finish F2, although a many people start in January/February.
+This means you can work in NZ within F3 – work for 6 months (January/February to July/August) or 12 months (August to August); returning to the UK for interviews and then again to start training.
+Others take an F3 and F4; working January/February to January/February and return to the UK for interview season in their F4 year (or for February starts).

 The grade scale is slightly different in NZ, see below: